 96% of materials recycled from the R2 reactor

-Vattenfall achieved high recycling rates during the dismantling of the
+Vattenfall achieved high recycling rates during the dismantling of the R2 nuclear research reactor.

 This led to a recycling rate of as much as 98% of the material from the conventional demolition.
-Additional material was required for backfilling, but Svafo was given the opportunity to acquire surplus materials from a construction project carried out by Cyclife Sweden AB.
+Additional material was required for backfilling, but Svafo was given the opportunity to acquire surplus material from a construction project carried out by Cyclife Sweden AB.
 This saved money and reduced the environmental impact of transportation.

 This means that an astonishing 96% of the total volume could be recycled.